littensy/charm/README.md

 Effects can be nested and they will clean up automatically when the parent effect re-runs or gets disposed.
 This means you don't have to manually clean up inner effects, and this applies to functions like `subscribe()` and `observe()`.

-> [!NOTE]
-> To run code that is "detached" from the parent effect or scope, use `untracked()` or a detached effect scope.
-If you suspect that the new nested effect behavior is causing issues with migration, try disabling the `globals.trackInnerEffects` flag to assist with debugging.

 ```luau
 local getCounter, setCounter = signal(0)